Florida paintbrush

 Exposure: Full sun to minimal shade

 Garden tips: Florida paintbrush is a star for attracting butterflies and makes a great addition to formal and naturalistic landscapes.
 It is easy to integrate and maintain.
-Mature plants will produce a number of progeny nearby.
-Spent flowerheads should be deadheaded to prevent the spread of seed.
+Spent flowerheads can be left until spring for added color interest or cut to collect seed.

-Florida paintbrush plants are often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Florida paintbrush is often available at nurseries that specialize in Florida native plants.
+Visit PlantRealFlorida.org to find a native nursery in your area.

-For more information on other Carphephorus species, see these resources:
+For information on other Carphephorus species, see these resources: